Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 No amount of gaslighting will make these things the same.

-It's American psychopath.
+It's American Psychopath.

-I think he means the game.
+I think he means the end game.

-Yes, right.
+Yes, heads.

-We shouldn't speak to each other like we're children.
+so it's the same thing at some point people have to we know we're we are mature We shouldn't speak to each other like we're children.

-Some people lie, and when we're mature people, we need to grow up to to develop a radar of understanding when people are lying and understanding when people are behaving in ways that are absolutely unacceptable, and perhaps this means that they should be marginalized and ostracized.
+And when we're mature people, we need to grow up to develop a radar of understanding when people are lying and understanding when people are behaving in ways that are absolutely unacceptable.

-Because it's and again, this is not an issue of freedom of speech.
+And again, this is not an issue of freedom of speech.

 This is an issue of freedom of association.